 - Displaying school's anti-bullying statement (Bullying is wrong and is not tolerated in Ballintotas NS.
 We are a telling school) in school foyer and other prominent places around the school environment and also by going over aspects of bullying whenever the whole school body is assembled.
 (What is bullying?
 What is not bullying?
 What to do if you feel you are being bullied?
 What to do if you see somebody else being bullied?) - Engaging in formal teaching within the class setting through SPHE and RE programmes. - Have a Multi- Cultural/ International day if the occasion arises - Creating an awareness week during the first term for the whole school community about bullying.
 This will involve discussion, Stay Safe lessons on bullying, anti bullying games, poster/slogan competitions, bullying surveys for classes 3rd-6th.
-This will be revisited each term. - Formal programmes of work are a vital element in raising children's self-esteem and equipping children to cope with bullying behaviour e.g. Walk Tall, RSE, Grow In Love, Stay safe. - Positive reinforcement by teachers in classroom setting (Golden time, spot prizes, stars, stickers etc.) - Modelling of respectful behaviour and language by teachers and staff. - Promotion of extra-curricular activities which encourage co-operation among pupils ( to extend this beyond sport). - Rewarding incidents of good and improved behaviour and showing acts of kindness at class and whole-school level. - Encouraging students to look out for each other and to be responsible for their own behaviour. - All teachers are required to be vigilant on yard duty- record all incidencesmonitor repeat offenders.
+This will be revisited each term. - Formal programmes of work are a vital element in raising children's self-esteem and equipping children to cope with bullying behaviour e.g. Walk Tall, RSE, Grow In Love, Stay safe. - Positive reinforcement by teachers in classroom setting (Golden time, spot prizes, stars, stickers etc.) - Modelling of respectful behaviour and language by teachers and staff. - Celebration of extra-curricular activities which encourage co-operation among pupils (to extend this beyond sport). - Rewarding incidents of good and improved behaviour and showing acts of kindness at class and whole-school level. - Encouraging students to look out for each other and to be responsible for their own behaviour. - All teachers are required to be vigilant on yard duty- record all incidencesmonitor repeat offenders.
 Yard supervision will be reviewed regularly - Immediate affirmation of children who report incidents of bullying which they have witnessed.

-- Circle-time sessions, role-play, Socially Speaking programs, comic strips and puppetry are methodologies which are used to discuss and explore issues of bullying. - To prepare a "quiet area" for circle time and other programs. - Each class to have a set of class rules which compliment the school's Code of Behaviour. - A "worry box" to be placed in all classes from 1st class upwards. - A friendship/respect week to be held in February . - The most current anti-bullying policy will be sent to parents who then must sign to say they have received this. - Ensure supervision at all times when pupils can access the internet. - Sanctions for unauthorised use of the internet/electronic devices will be imposed. - All teachers will do a lesson on internet safety- to coincide with Internet Safety Day.
-An internet safety talk is given to Rg5 each year by a member of An Garda Siochana - To focus on the topic of bullying on at least one school assembly (Nov. of each school year as per the recommendations from Dealing with Bullying in Schools (Office of the Ombudsman for Children 2013). - Senior students organise games and look out for the junior children to encourage co-operative play. - A 'buddy system' will be put in place if teachers deem it necessary. - Appropriate social skills programmes are used when deemed necessary by the Special Educational Needs (S.E.N.) teachers.
+- Circle-time sessions, role-play, Socially Speaking programs in SET and puppetry are methodologies which are used to discuss and explore issues of bullying. - To prepare a "quiet area" for circle time and other programs. - Each class to have a set of class rules which compliment the school's Code of Behaviour. - A "worry box" to be placed in all classes from 1st class upwards. - A friendship/respect week to be held in February . - The most current anti-bullying policy will be available to view on the school website. - Ensure supervision at all times when pupils can access the internet. - Sanctions for unauthorised use of the internet/electronic devices will be imposed. - All teachers will do a lesson on internet safety- to coincide with Safer Internet Day in February. - Senior students organise games and look out for the junior children to encourage co-operative play. - A 'buddy system' will be put in place if teachers deem it necessary. - Appropriate social skills programmes are used when deemed necessary by the Special Educational Needs (S.E.N.) teachers.